jrxrs/thesandbox/OCPJ7P.md

   * Overloading is an example of _static polymorphism_ (_early binding_) while overriding is an example of _dynamic polymorphism_ (_late binding_).
   * You don't need to do an explicit cast for doing an _upcast_.
 An upcast will always succeed.
   * You **do** need to do an explicit cast for doing a _downcast_.
 A downcast may fail.
 So you cn use the `instanceof` operator to see if a downcast is valid.
-  * When overriding a method the child class may siden the access modifier, i.e. a `protected` method is the super class may become a `public` method in the child class.
+  * When overriding a method the child class may widen the access modifier, i.e. a `protected` method is the super class may become a `public` method in the child class.

 ## Java Packages ##